Totango

 Step 04

-The same widget components were reused inside the Account Profile page, reducing engineering effort and implementation time.
+The same widgets were reused inside the Account Profile page, reducing engineering effort and implementation time.

 −35%